dtinth/vxchrome/README.md

 - Go to `chrome://extensions/shortcuts` to customize the keyboard shortcuts to your liking.
   On Windows and macOS, you may also set the shortcut to be global, so that you can use it outside Chrome.

+## How to develop

+### Set up

+1. Clone the project to your local machine.

+2. Go to `chrome://extensions` and enable the developer mode.

+3. Click “Load unpacked.”

+4. Select the project folder.

+### Development

+- For the popup (`popup.html` and `popup.js`), you can edit the file and save.
+  The next time you open the popup by triggering the listen command, it will load the latest version automatically.

+- For the background script (`background.js`), after you edit the code and save, go to `chrome://extensions` and click the reload button under the vxchrome extension.